 Do you have only the best intentions to eat healthily at the start of a work week, and then fail miserably by the time Tuesday arrives?
 The culprits are generally a lack of willpower to cook or zero planning, which has a knock-on effect… leading you down a rough road of pre-packaged, over-priced, preservative-laden mouthfuls.

-We’ve selected 5 things you can make on Sunday that will ensure you’ve got at least a few healthy items up your sleeve for when you’re pressed for time or have unexpected emergencies because you know… life!
+We’ve selected 5 things you can make on Sunday or Monday that will ensure you’ve got at least a few healthy items up your sleeve for when you’re pressed for time or have unexpected emergencies because you know… life!

 1. Gluten-free zucchini and basil pesto seed bread – this bread is also grain-free and we suggest baking a batch or two, slicing them up and then popping them in the freezer.
 Take out slices as you need and toast them before going to town with your favourite topping.

 2. 1 packet of mince: 7 ways to use it – meat eaters will delight in having a big batch of mince in the fridge or freezer that can be accompanied by a quick spaghetti, some roasted veggies, or in a Sloppy Joe.
 You could even make meatballs (they’re nice and portable so no messing!)

 3. Vegan nut butter granola with cacao nibs – even if you’re not vegan, you’ll love the texture and taste of this breakfast staple.
 Serve with your favourite yoghurt and some fruit, or just a splash of good old cow’s milk.

 4. Lentils – on a budget?
 Lentils are your best friend!
 Plus, they have a neutral flavour that allows them to be used in a gazillion different ways.